ankschoubey/old-blog/_posts/2022-04-16-optimistic-locking-exception-mongodb.md

 Instead of 2 different DB actions.
 It became one DB Action.

 The update query does not need to bring data back to Webflux server to manipulate the document.
-The document is manupulated at Database only.
+The document is manipulated at Database only.
 The database is therefore responsible for ordering the updates which was fine in my case.

 # **Extra**: Finding root cause and fixing with TDD